olebedev/go-starter-kit/README.md

 - [x] add redux and drop flummox
 - [ ] add postcss and drop stylus (?)
 - [ ] improve README and write an article to describe the project

-## Misc

-> - Note that probably not works at windows.
-> - Note: there are some warnings related to devtools html markup checksums.
-It's only devtools related warnings, don't worry.
-In production build it skipped.